PiepsC/piepscave/content/reviews/Deathloop/Deathloop.md

 ## Conclusion
 Deathloop is an anomaly and one of the most poorly designed triple A games I have ever seen.
 Looking back at it now it perfectly set the stage for Arkane's next homerun: [RedFall](https://store.steampowered.com/app/1294810/Redfall/).

 Spawned by what appears to be pure misguided arrogance Deathloop recognizes the runaway success they experienced with the Dishonored, but completely failed to capture its essence.
-Despite being visually pleasant, sporting good voice acting (albeit with awful Marvel-like dialogue), a creative story and vaguely mimicking some of the previous games' charm it is utterly overshadowed by its utterly broken premise.
+Despite being visually pleasant, sporting good voice acting (albeit with awful Marvel-like dialogue), a creative story and vaguely mimicking some of the previous games' charm it is completely overshadowed by its utterly broken premise.

 **Verdict: 3/10 - "bad"**